Just sit down and waste your day! :)

 [I will comment on the short movie when the section is ready]

-By David Nicholls, based on the semi-autobiographical novel by Edward St Aubyn.
+By Edward Berger, based on the semi-autobiographical novel by Edward St Aubyn.
 "Patrick Melrose is a scathing indictment of British high society’s inherited dysfunction, cruelty, and the wealth that enables them."

 A great drama miniseries with superb acting by Benedict Cumberbatch.
 I can't recommend it enough!
 A real wild ride.